evolutionplus/Docs/WhitePaper.md

 -	Tokenization of virtual property
 -	Implementation of game mechanics based on smart-contracts

-Evolution+ Platform is integrated with Ethereum blockchain and includes established functions for automatic awarding users with cryptotokens for useful activities, such as: attracting new members, accuiring certain goods or services, performing tasks, etc. The platform supports any of ERC20 tokens.
+Evolution+ Platform is integrated with Ethereum blockchain and includes established functions for automatic awarding users with cryptotokens for useful activities, such as: attracting new members, accuiring certain goods or services, performing tasks, etc.

+The platform supports any of ERC20 tokens.
 Game balance can be adjusted so that cost of transactions when awarding will not exceed a predetermined percentage of profits brought by the activity of the participant.

 ## 2.3.
 ARTIFICIAL INTELLIGENCE

-Platform's artificial intelligence is based on the principle of stereotyped patterns of behaviour.
+Platform's Artificial Intelligence is based on the principle of stereotyped patterns of behaviour.

 Neural network detects patterns of behaviour and characteristics of participants using different trigger actions and history of participant's activity.

-Artificial intelligence calculates the likelihood of participants making certain actions in the future and automatically highlights the target groups.
+Artificial Intelligence calculates the likelihood of participants making certain actions in the future and automatically highlights the target groups.

-With the help of artificial intelligence the following tasks are achieved:
+With the help of Artificial Intelligence, the following tasks are achieved:
 - Prediction of behavior.
 - Selection of target groups for targeted campaigns
 - Formation of a psychological portrait of individual participants and the audience in general

 # 3. EVP TOKENS